abiimpt/Coastal-Salinity-Trends-in-Australia-from-South-East-to-South-West-regions/README.md

 # Coastal Salinity Trends in Australia from South-East to South-West regions: Abstract (Read Me!)
-This dataset focuses on monthly sea-surface salinity (PSU) measured at several coastal locations in southern Australia.
+This dataset focuses on sea-surface salinity (PSU) measured at several coastal locations in southern Australia.
 The main goal of this repository is to analyze and compare salinity patterns across different regions south-west and south-east, and southern sectors of our study area to see how coastal salinity varies spatially.

 Understanding these changes is important because shifts in salinity affect ocean circulation, marine life, and coastal ecosystems.
 The data have been cleaned and organized to calculate the average salinity in each region and the data comes from 2009 to 2012 years, allowing us to assess both seasonal cycles and regional differences in coastal salinity along Australia’s southern shore.
 ## How to Access the Data